FAQs

 Will my painting last?

-Yes…all my canvases are prepared professionally, I take real care in making sure that no matter how experimental or abstract the painting is on the surface, the substrate has been made to last.
-I only work with good quality professional materials, paints, paper and canvas.
+All my canvases are prepared to a high professional standard and I take care in making sure that I only use professional quality materials, including paints, paper and canvas.
 If I ever use any non-traditional materials then this will be listed clearly in the artwork description.

 Is the painting signed?

-All my work is signed by me, the artist, on the back - that’s directly on the canvas or paper depending on the substrate.
+All my work is signed and dated on the back - that’s directly on the canvas or paper depending on the substrate.
 Once framed the signature might not be visible, but it is there.

 Are paintings framed?